dannymick/rangecaddie-fe/README.md

 # RangeCaddie Frontend

-Pull repo.

-`cd web` and follow setps ~/web/README.md
+RangeCaddie is a golf practice companion that helps players track shot performance, measure progress, and build data-driven practice sessions.
+The app provides structured practice modes, distance tracking, session summaries, and visual charts to make improvement more measurable and engaging.
+My goal is to turn it into a polished, subscription-based product aimed at golfers who want to train with purpose instead of guessing and aimlessly hitting golf balls at the driving range.

+Preview:

 https://github.com/user-attachments/assets/a9d7c5c6-27a1-4cc9-901a-ae91f23a0963

+Pull repo, `cd web` and follow setps ~/web/README.md